ktantikarun/ktantikarun/README.md

-# Hi there !
-I am Kit
+# Hi there, I am Kit!

 I am a software engineer with a keen interest in financial markets.
 Problem solving is the things I enjoy doing and I am trying to make a living off that.
 Currently, spending most of my times into learning and building projects to exploit the markets.
 My time off typically is spent on rock climbing.